blocksense-network/blocksense-infra-test/libs/ts/contracts/README.md

 The `cl-adapters` folder contains the Chainlink aggregator contract - CLAggregatorAdapter.sol.
 The Chainlink aggregator contract implements the Chainlink aggregator interface.
 It interacts with the UpgradeableProxyADFS contract to make calls to the data feed store contracts.
 The `registries` folder contains the CLFeedRegistryAdapter contract which is used to register new data feeds.
 It stores the immutable data from CL aggregator adapter contracts (id, description and decimals) and directly calls the upgradeable ADFS contract to retrieve data.

-The `interfaces` folder contains the interfaces for the Chainlink aggregator contract - IChainlinkAggregator.sol, the data feed store contract - ICLFeedRegistryAdapter.sol, the modified aggregator contract which extends the functionality of IChainlinkAggregator.sol - ICLAggregatorAdapter.sol and the interface for the upgradeable proxy contract - IUpgradeableProxy.sol.
+The `interfaces` folder contains the interfaces for the Chainlink aggregator contract - IChainlinkAggregator.sol, the data feed store contract - ICLFeedRegistryAdapter.sol, the modified aggregator contract which extends the functionality of IChainlinkAggregator.sol - ICLAggregatorAdapter.sol.

 The `libraries` folder contains the Blocksense library which is used to make calls to the upgradeable ADFS proxy.
 The CLAdapterLib is used by the Chainlink aggregator contracts and the CLFeedRegistryAdapter contract.